pandalearnstocode/buildamlapp/docs/02_documentation.md

 ### __CI Pipeline using GitHub actions__

+* Update all the dependencies in `requirements.txt` file.
 * Create a file `.github/workflows/ci.yml`
 * Copy paste the content from below
 * Create PAT from GitHub